 • Reserve fund accounting and investment tracking.

-• Annual budget preparation support.
+• Annual pro forma budget preparation support.

-• Audit coordination and CPA liaison.
+• Audit coordination and CPA liaison for annual reviews.

 The cost of professional HOA accounting services varies with the size of the association, transaction volume, and scope of services.
 For most boards, the investment is worthwhile not just for the quality of reporting, but for the risk reduction.
 Accounting errors in HOAs are more common than most people expect, and fraud in self-managed associations is not rare.
 The board member hours consumed by in-house financial management are a real cost too, even when they do not appear on the budget.